“As an Amazon Associate I earn from qualifying purchases.”

 Most dehydrators lowest setting is 95oF.
 If you heat your seeds past 90oF you can kill them, so don’t use a dehydrator to dry your seeds.

-How to store zinnia seeds
+Step 4. store your zinnia seeds

 Pin This!